 top of page

-The Stress Response in a Pre-Menopausal State
+The Stress Response Before Menopause

 Let's start by talking about the stress response during your reproductive years.
 During this phase, estrogen levels were relatively stable, allowing for a more resilient response to stress.
 Before menopause, estrogen helps regulate the hypothalamic-pituitary-adrenal (HPA) axis, which is responsible for managing the body’s response to stress.
 Estrogen’s stabilizing effect on cortisol (the primary stress hormone) could temper anxiety and emotional reactivity.